 They re-branded the Kiting division in 2018 to “Duotone” although the kite design names have remained the same.
 So you can still pick up old stock North Evo’s or, obviously, second hand ones.

-The Evo is a hybrid bow, although erring on the C profile rather than a big open bow shape and is Delta shaped.
+The Evo is a hybrid bow, although slightly more C shaped rather than a big open bow, and is Delta shaped in profile.

 Renowned for it’s stability, ease of re-launch and great wind-range this kite will not restrict your progress to intermediate and advanced kiting and is a great all-rounder (as with all the kites featured here).